 These financial statements are presented in Indian Rupees (INR), which is also the Company's functional currency.
 All amounts have been rounded-off to the nearest thousands, unless otherwise indicated.

 C. Basis of Measurement

-The financial statements have been prepared on the historical cost basis except for the following items, which are measured on an alternative basis on each reporting date:
+The financial statements have been prepared on the historical cost basis.